strong4s/strong4s/README.md

 - 👋 Hi, I’m @strong4s.
 You can call me Francis.
-My github username is inspired by one of the four fundamental forces  in physics.

 - 👀 I’m interested in data science projects which focus on utilities such as energy, transportation, and water.

 - 🌱 I’m currently learning SQL, Tensorflow, and PowerBI.